 About Jonathan Greenberg

-Jonathan Greenberg is a nationally renowned investigative journalist and a trailblazing media evolutionary.
-Since 2007, has been CEO of Progressive Source Communications, focusing on Evolutionary Media Advocacy.
-He is also founder of the educational non-profit, Informing to Empower.
+Jonathan Greenberg is a nationally renowned investigative journalist.
+Since 2007, he has been CEO of Progressive Source Communications.
+He was co-author of California’s Renewable Energy Acceleration Law (REAL) ballot initiative.

 Progressive Source also owns the SonomaIndependent.org, a 7-year old award-winning public interest solutions and advocacy website.
 The Sonoma Independent has launched numerous grassroots campaigns, including the campaigns to Stop All Government Evictions from Safe Affordable Alternative Housing (SAGE), Bury Fire-Causing Power Lines Now!, Restore Library Hours and to Stop Incarcerating Parents for Victimless Marijuana Crimes.